maelliott1010/madisonannelliott/_pages/about.md

 This is my personal website...
 ======

 Yes, it is ugly.
-But it's all maintained in simple Markdown and HTML, and it's hosted for free on GitHub pages :)
+But it's all built and maintained with simple Markdown and HTML, and it's hosted for free on GitHub pages :)

 **About me**